Soba Noodle Recipe with Veggies and Seitan

 • Cook noodles according to package directions.

-• Place veggie broth or water and flour in a medium bowl with soy sauce, garlic, ginger, and pepper and whisk together.
+• Place veggie broth or water and flour in a medium bowl with soy sauce, garlic, ginger, and pepper and whisk together well.

 • Pour over stir fry and cook uncovered until thickened.
 Serve stir fry over noodles.